What can I expect at trial?

 Types of Cases

 Most cases for the recovery of money can be heard in small claims court.
-Cases include damages from an automobile accident, a security deposit from a landlord, or breach of a contract.
+From a security deposit on a rental to a motor vehicle accident.
 Under Texas law, collections cases and claim assignments cannot be heard in small claims court.
 Hill County Small Claims Court cases are heard in 4 courthouses in Hill County.

 Hill County Court Locations